deroahe/youtube-video-sorter/README.md

   - when calling any endpoint of the application, you will see a link in the application console that redirects you to the Google OAuth consent screen
   - click the link, log in with the Google account that you used to create the OAuth client ID and allow the application to access your YouTube account
 - fetching your playlists:
-  - open Postman and import the following curl command (or run directly from your terminal)
+  - open Postman and import the following curl command (or run directly from your terminal):
     - > curl --location 'http://localhost:8080/api/youtube'
-  - what you will see in the response is a JSON containing all your playlists; find the title of the playlist you want to sort and copy its ID
+  - what you will see in the response is a JSON containing all your playlists; find the title of the playlist you want to sort and copy its ID (the ID attribute will be (at least) one level higher up in the JSON object)
 - sorting your playlist:
   - there are 2 query parameters that you can add to the request URL:
+    - **ascending** - can be one of the following values:
-    - ascending -> true by default (if not inputted) -> determines if the playlist should be sorted ascending (when true) or descending (when false)
+      - true (default value) => specifies that the playlist should be sorted using ascending order (i.e.: A to Z or 1 to 9)
-    - sortType:
+      - false => specifies that the playlist should be sorted using descending order (i.e.: Z to A or 9 to 1)
+    - **sortType** - can be one of the following values:
-      - WHOLE_TITLE_ALPHABETICAL by default (if not inputted) -> specifies that the playlist should be sorted by the title, alphabetically
+      - WHOLE_TITLE_ALPHABETICAL (default value) => specifies that the playlist should be sorted by the title, alphabetically
-      - HASHTAG_NUMBER_NUMERICAL -> specifies a number should be extracted from each video's title and then used in numerical sorting; this number can be either the first number that follows the first hashtag (#) or if there are no hashtags in the title, then it will be the first number encountered in the title
+      - HASHTAG_NUMBER_NUMERICAL => specifies a number should be extracted from each video's title and then used in numerical sorting; this number can be either the first number that follows the first hashtag (#) or if there are no hashtags in the title, then it will be the first number encountered in the title
   - sorting your playlist alphabetically ascending (A to Z):
-    - open Postman and import the following curl command (or run directly from your terminal)
+    - open Postman and import the following curl command (or run directly from your terminal):
     - > curl --location --request POST 'http://localhost:8080/api/youtube/playlistId'
     - don't forget to replace "playlistId" with the ID of the playlist you want to sort
   - sorting your playlist alphabetically descending (Z to A):
-    - open Postman and import the following curl command (or run directly from your terminal)
+    - open Postman and import the following curl command (or run directly from your terminal):
     - > curl --location --request POST 'http://localhost:8080/api/youtube/playlistId?ascending=false'
     - don't forget to replace "playlistId" with the ID of the playlist you want to sort
   - sorting your playlist numerically ascending (A to Z):
-    - open Postman and import the following curl command (or run directly from your terminal)
+    - open Postman and import the following curl command (or run directly from your terminal):
     - > curl --location --request POST 'http://localhost:8080/api/youtube/playlistId?sortType=HASHTAG_NUMBER_NUMERICAL'
     - don't forget to replace "playlistId" with the ID of the playlist you want to sort
   - sorting your playlist alphabetically descending (Z to A):
-    - open Postman and import the following curl command (or run directly from your terminal)
+    - open Postman and import the following curl command (or run directly from your terminal):
     - > curl --location --request POST 'http://localhost:8080/api/youtube/playlistId?sortType=HASHTAG_NUMBER_NUMERICAL&ascending=false'
     - don't forget to replace "playlistId" with the ID of the playlist you want to sort